datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
-Furthermore you explored the use case of summarising data using aggregated functions such as SUM and AVG
+Furthermore you explored the use case of summarising data using aggregated functions such as SUM and AVG.

-Then you learned about difference between WHERE clause and HAVING clause when applying conditions in a SQL statement {{2}}
+Then you learned about differences between WHERE clause and HAVING clause when applying conditions in a SQL statement.

 The HAVING clause was added to SQL because the WHERE keyword could not be used with aggregated functions.

 You were able to answer key questions like

-What’s the total sales to date.
+What’s the total sales to date?
-What’s the average sales?
+What’s the average sales overall?

 ---